 Approval of GM foods under Standard 1.5.2 is contingent upon completion of a comprehensive pre-market safety assessment.
-Foods that have been assessed under the Standard, if approved, are currently listed in the Table to clause 2 of the Standard.
+Foods that have been assessed under the Standard, if approved, are currently listed in the Schedule of the Standard.

 2.2 Overseas approvals